varunsridharan/woocommerce-role-based-price/readme.txt

 = Integration =
+* Integration With <a href="https://woocommerce.wordpress.com/2017/06/28/woocommerce-3-1-has-landed/">WC Product Importer / Exporter</a>
 * Integration  To <a href="https://aelia.co/shop/currency-switcher-woocommerce/" > Aelia Currency Swticher  </a>
 * Integration  To <a href="http://www.wpallimport.com/" > WP All Import Plugin </a>
 * Integration  To <a href="https://codecanyon.net/item/woocommerce-bulk-price-updater/14276992" >WC Bulk Price Updater </a>
 * Integration  To <a href="http://wpml.org/" >WPML Currency Switcher </a>

 = Get Product's Regular Price With Custom User Role = `[wc_rbp id='99' role='administrator' price='regular_price']`